TaahaNadeem/cybersecurity-portfolio/README.md

 **Output Example:**
 ![Password Generator Output](screenshots/password-generator-output.png)
 - **Port Scanner** – Scans for open ports on a system to identify vulnerabilities.
+- **Description:**
+A Python script that scans open TCP ports on a target IP in a safe lab environment.

+**Tools Used:** Python, socket library

+**Key Skills Learned:**
+- Network programming basics
+- TCP port scanning
+- Exception handling in Python

+- **Output Example:**
 - **Website Uptime Checker** – Monitors if a site is online and responsive.

 ---